 '''

-(send a-canvas min-client-width) → (integer-in 0 10000)
+(send a-canvas min-client-width) → dimension-integer?

 (send a-canvas min-client-width w) → void?

-w : (integer-in 0 10000)
+w : dimension-integer?

 '''

 Gets or sets the canvas's minimum width for geometry management, based on the canvas's client size rather than its full size.
 The client width is obtained or changed via min-width in area<%>, adding or subtracting border and scrollbar sizes as appropriate.